AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/create-folder.md

 1. (Optional) Click **Change** to select a different region.

    **Note:** The region cannot be changed after folder creation.
-Before the folder is saved, you can click **Change** to begin selecting a different region.
-Region labels in AVEVA Connect and AVEVA Data Hub are slightly different:
+Before the folder is saved, click **Change** to select a different region.
+Region labels in AVEVA Connect and AVEVA Data Hub differ:

     | AVEVA Connect region label  | Corresponding AVEVA Data Hub region label |
     | ------------- | ----------------- |